 Build a block-wise burden correlation matrix, in order to correct for gene-gene correlations in geneSetAssoc.
-Burden scores should be stored in an aggregateFile object (see aggregate).
+Burden scores should be stored in an aggdb object (see aggregate).
 The size of the blocks are controlled using the maxDist parameter, all gene-gene correlations beyond the block are set to zero.
 This function is based on previous work (https://github.com/opain/TWAS-GSEA).

 buildCorMatrix(